-Pool safety services are the most important thing.
+Pool safety should be a priority for pool owners.
+Let’s start with the functionality of your pool gate.
 Perhaps you’ve seen your kids swinging on the open pool gate!
 This is a disaster waiting to happen as most pool gates won’t be able to take that sort of additional weight, especially repeatedly.

 One way to fix this is to install stronger hinges and a gate alarm as an additional layer of protection so that an audible alarm will alert you if the gate does not self-close and self-latch within a certain timeframe.